 Our Windowsill Mushroom Kits will allow anyone to grow chestnut mushrooms from their very own windowsill.
 Handfuls of tan coloured button mushrooms will just be clutches away to throw in your favourite dish.

-Chestnut mushrooms are most commonly known as a more interesting version of the common white mushroom.
-These mushrooms have a dark cap and are stronger in flavour making them great raw or cooked in cassoroles or omlettes.
+Like the white button mushroom, these small chestnut mushrooms are slightly stronger in flavour.
 With our handy kits, you’ll soon be picking delicious chestnut mushrooms, at the fraction of the cost of buying them at the supermarket.

-Whether you’re a full time gardener or beginner this handy kit includes a base tray, lid and pre spawned substrate and easy to follow instructions.
+Whether you’re a novice or beginner this handy kit includes a base tray, lid and pre spawned substrate and easy to follow instructions.